Cody Rhodes: Championship pursuits (2022–2024)

-Rhodes made his return to WWE at WrestleMania 38 on April 2, 2022.

 On March 18, 2022, it was reported by multiple sources that Rhodes had re-signed with WWE.
 On the first night of WrestleMania 38 on April 2, Rhodes was revealed as Seth "Freakin" Rollins' surprise opponent, making his return to WWE after six years and defeating Rollins.
 On the following episode of Raw, Rhodes stated that he returned to WWE to win the championship that his father, Dusty Rhodes, never got to hold, the WWE Championship.
 Rhodes subsequently defeated Rollins once more in a rematch at WrestleMania Backlash.
 Ahead of their Hell in a Cell match at the eponymous event, Rhodes suffered a legitimate pectoral muscle tear, which had eventuated halfway through a brawl on the prior episode of Raw.
 The injury was exacerbated when the muscle tore entirely off the bone while Rhodes was weight training in the days preceding the event.
 He entered Hell in a Cell with a massive spot of discolored skin, but despite the severe injury, managed to defeat Rollins for the third time.
 Four days later, it was announced that Rhodes underwent successful surgery to repair a torn right pectoral tendon, rendering him unable to compete for eight months.